ivoyager/ivoyager-changelogs/README.md

 * Fixed lat/long display bugs.
 * Fixed various problems related to retrograde orbit or rotation.
 * Fixed some precision (significant digits) errors in data display.
+* Fixed bug causing moons to flicker or disappear at high game speeds.